jbossdemocentral/brms-install-demo/README.md

 7. Enjoy installed and configured JBoss BRMS 6.

-Additional information can be found in the jbossdemocentral docker [developer repository](https://github.com/jbossdemocentral/docker-developer)
+Additional information can be found in the jbossdemocentral container [developer repository](https://github.com/jbossdemocentral/docker-developer)

 Supporting Articles